 Have a quick flip back through my Facebook site and you’ll see evidence of dozens of my published articles.
 Editors who are checking me out for a possible assignment find incontrovertible proof here that I’m well published.

 Many of you already proudly display links to your travel stories, but I know many beginners who hang back from posting their work.
 There’s no room for false modesty in today’s writing arena.
-Showing evidence of your work is essential in this hyperactive market.
+Showing evidence of your work to enhance your travel writing image is essential in this hyperactive market.
+And, as I mentioned in the opening paragraph, editors expect it.

 Posting links to articles also drives traffic to the site that published your article so you’re doing your editors a favor, too.
 You're also boosting readership for the destination or attraction so the CVB benefits as well.